In select summers, Wheaton students learn alongside professors and other archaeologists as they join the Tel Shimron Excavations program.

 - Highlights: The Tel Shimron excavations program involves students and volunteers from multiple universities, giving participants field experience in a biblically and historically significant archeological dig.

-Program offering is subject to internal approval, minimum enrollment, and ongoing evaluation of local conditions, including enhanced health and safety reviews in light of COVID-19.
+Program offering is subject to internal approval, minimum enrollment, and ongoing evaluation of local conditions.

 Course Offerings for the Excavations